 When to use: When every other baby gate is too short.
 This baby gate can be extended to the point it could stretch across America.
 To get the extra length you will need to purchase extension pieces sold separately.
 You can add unlimited extension pieces until you get the length you need.

 When to use: When you give up and say !@#$ it, my house is too dangerous.
 This will keep ‘em safe in their own little pen.
 Buying separate extension pieces will allow you to make the play yard even bigger.
 Plus you can shape it how you want, square, rectangle, octagon – so you can fit any floor plan.
 See?
 The ultimate baby gate.
 Available in wood, decore metal, plain white, click here to grab this baby gate at a red-hot price.

 If you have a narrow doorway you will know how frustratingly difficult it can be to find a baby gate that will fit.
 In fact, unless you MacGyver up a baby gate of your own (here is an awesome guide for just that), you may feel that finding a narrow baby gate is impossible.
 DIY baby gates are all well and good but what about the rest of us who don’t have handy hubbies?
 I am downright uncoordinated and shake with fear every time I see the words:

 Some assembly required.

 I am not a proud person.
 If I can find a reasonably priced solution that requires no assembly I will go with that option each and every time.
-I had the tricky task of baby proofing my friends caravan.
-Do you know how hard it is to find a baby gate that fit’s a space that is 20 inches wide?
+I had the tricky task of baby proofing my friend's caravan.
+Do you know how hard it is to find a baby gate that fits a space that is 20 inches wide?
 After what felt like an eternity, I stumbled upon this little number and I am pleased to say, it works great!

-Height: 34”, Fits: Two sizes – Up to 52” or 72”.
-Instructions
+Fits: Two sizes – Up to 52” or 72”

 The beautiful thing about this baby gate is that it retracts like a measuring tape.
 There are two advantages a retractable baby gate has over a fixed gate:

 While this is one of the more expensive retractable baby gates, other brands do not come near it in quality (looking at you Dreambaby and your hunk of junk).
 Even the much more expensive Lascal KiddyGuard didn’t come close.
-Probably because the Retract-A-Gate is made right here in the USA and we rock at making quality products.
+Probably because Retract-a-Gate is made right here in the USA and we rock at making quality products.

 What strikes me most about this baby gate is just how quiet it actually is.
 If you are sick of that tell-tail clanging of the baby gate waking you up in the morning then you will appreciate just how quiet this gate is.

 The Retract-A-Gate comes in three different colors – White, Café (cream) and Black.
 It is worth mentioning that if you go with the white color then you can expect it to mark up quite nicely over time if you don’t wipe it down every so often (the mesh is completely washable).
 Despite being made of mesh, this baby gate is incredibly durable.

 My friend’s cat tried to claw up this gate on more than one occasion (little !@#$) and did no noticeable damage.
 The mesh is definitely as scratch resistant as the manufacturer claims.
 What surprised me is that this is actually a darn fine retractable baby gate for larger distances too.
 In fact, you can pretty much mount it anywhere even at the top of your stairs or outside (according to manufacturer).

 I would have listed this baby gate further up the page but then I wouldn’t have had a good baby gate to put in the narrow doorway section now, would I?
 Oh and the Retract-A-Gate is certified by the JPMA to be used at the top of your stairs.
 You really can install this baby gate anywhere.

 If you travel then you will know how important it is to pack light.
 Good luck squeezing a metal baby gate in your trunk along with the rest of your bags and suitcases!
-If you are on vacation and need a baby gate for your hotel room or simply travelling over to grandmas house, a portable baby gate that can be set up in seconds without tools is a very helpful piece of baby gear.
+If you are on vacation and need a baby gate for your hotel room or simply traveling over to grandmas house, a portable baby gate that can be set up in seconds without tools is a very helpful piece of baby gear.

 Now you may have noticed that travel gates are made out of mesh or fabric and do not have a door for you to walk through.
 You need to step over it.
 This is common to all portable baby gates, as a walk through door would add a lot of bulk.
 Which wouldn’t make it portable, you dig?

 It is worth mentioning that extra tall travel baby gates simply don’t exist.
 Why?
 Because you need to be able to step over the darn thing and an adult-proof baby gate is just asking for problems.
-Most portable baby gates are made from mesh or a thing fabric.
+Most portable baby gates are made from mesh or a thin fabric.
 Not only does this help keep the weight down but also allows you to easily see through the baby gate to check on your baby or pet on the other side.

 Important: While travel baby gates are fine for hallways and door frames, they are not suitable for staircases.
-Now that you know what you are in for, lets take a look at my favorite baby gate for travel:
+Now that you know what you are in for, let’s take a look at my favorite baby gate for travel:

-Height: 28”, Fits: 25.2” – 42.6”.
-Instructions
+Fits: 25.2” – 42.6”

 A great baby gate that is not only easy to carry around with you but also looks good.
 After all, who wants ugly baby gear?
 Not me.
 One feature, in particular, liked about this baby gate is that thick hallway baseboards are not a problem (something I often come across in my travels) and are overcome by simply adjusting the tension knobs.
-Not only that but it sits flat against the floor which definitely makes the baby gate harder to push over.
+Not only that but it sits flat on the floor which definitely makes the baby gate harder to push over.
 When your baby grimes the gate up with his sticky fingers (it will happen, give it time) you can completely remove the fabric for easy cleaning, keeping the baby gate looking good as new.

 Overly-judgmental parents won’t look down on you for having a dirty baby gate when you set the baby gate up at their house (seriously, what’s with that?)
 But it gets better.
-This baby gate can fold down to a fraction of it’s original size.
-In fact, it shrinks small enough to fit into it’s own little carry bag (included in the box).
+This baby gate can fold down to a fraction of its original size.
+In fact, it shrinks small enough to fit into its own little carry bag (included in the box).

 How cool is that?
 The carry bag makes it much easier for you to squeeze the baby gate into an overflowing trunk (AKA playing Tetris).
 I found this baby gate much easier to put together with an extra set of hands.
 Don’t get me wrong, I was definitely able to put the baby gate together on my own but I did struggle a little (but it may just be because I am super uncoordinated).
 While this portable baby gate will fit just about every average sized doorway if you come across a larger distance then it will ahem… fall short.

-There is an portable option to bridge larger gaps but it will be too big for average sized doorways.
+There is a portable option to bridge larger gaps but it will be too big for average sized doorways.
 So you need to choose your portable baby gate according to what space you will need to fence off (or buy both).
 So if you need an extra wide portable baby gate then your best bet is the:

-Height: 27”, Fits: 38” – 60”.
+Fits: 38” – 60”

 Stretching up to 60” this is your best friend when it comes to baby proofing larger distance son the fly.
 Essentially the Safety 1st fabric gate is just a larger version of the North States Portable Traveler above and has very similar features.
 They are even similar in price.
 The main difference is the distance it can expand.